BarbyKelly/blog/README.md

 #### Future Features for Admin:

-- Comments by Site Users can only be edited by Site Users, and deleted by Admin if needed
+- Comments by Site Users can only be edited by Site Users, and deleted by Admin if needed, no editing option for Admin, except for their own comments

 ### Site User can: